 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the College Senior Management Team which comprises the Principal, Deputy Principals and Assistant Principals.

+2023 2022

+Number Number

-2022 Number 2021 Number The number of key management personnel including the Accounting Officer was: 6 5
+Number of key management personnel incl. the Accounting Officer was: 6 6

 Staff Costs (continued)